stsiwo/android-concept/README.md

 OS might kill some app processes to make room for new ones at any time.

+## Android

+## UI Thread (Main Thread)

+## Annotation

+### @WorkerThread

+denotes that the target method/class should be called on a background thread.
+Otherwise, it throws the exception.

+__you still need to do threading such as creating corouting manually. this annotation does not create a new thread automatically.__

+### @UIThread

+denotes that the target method/class should be called on a main thread.
+Otherwise, it throws the exception.

+a thread to run your app.

 ## Android UI Features

 ### pull-to-refresh